What Are Charitable Remainder Trusts?

 The trustee then sells the asset at full market value, paying no capital gains tax, and reinvests the proceeds in income-producing assets.
 For the rest of your life, the trust pays you an income.
-When you die, the remaining trust assets go to the charities you have chosen.
-That is why it is called a charitable remainder trust.
+When you die, the remaining trust assets go to the charities you have chosen – hence the name charitable remainder trust.

-If they reinvest and earn a 5 percent return, that would provide them with $22,000 in annual income.
-Multiplied by their life expectancy of twenty-six years, this would give them a total lifetime income (before taxes) of $572,000.
+If they reinvest and earn a 5 percent return, they would earn $22,000 in annual income ($440,000 multiplied by 5 percent).
+Multiplied by their life expectancy of 26 years, their total lifetime income (before taxes) would be $572,000.
 Because they still own the assets, there is no protection from creditors, and no charitable income tax deduction is available.

-If they transfer the stock to a CRT instead, the Brodys can take an immediate charitable income tax deduction of approximately $160,000.
-Because they are in a 35 percent tax bracket, this will reduce their current federal income taxes by $56,000.
+If Max and Jane transfer their stock to a CRT instead, they can take an immediate charitable income tax deduction of approximately $160,000.
+They are in a 35 percent tax bracket, so this will reduce their current federal income taxes by $56,000.

-The trustee will sell the stock for the same amount (see chart below), but because the trust is exempt from capital gains tax, the full $500,000 is available to reinvest.
+The trustee will sell the stock for the same amount, but because the trust is exempt from capital gains tax, the full $500,000 is available to reinvest.
 The same 5 percent return will produce $25,000 in annual income which, before taxes, will total $650,000 over their lifetimes.
-That is $78,000 more in income than if the Brodys had sold the stock themselves.
-Further, because the assets are in an irrevocable trust, they are protected from creditors.
+That is $78,000 more in income than if Max and Jane had sold the stock themselves.
+With these assets in an irrevocable trust, they also are protected from creditors.

-You can receive a fixed percentage of the trust assets (like the Brodys), in which case your trust would be called a charitable remainder unitrust.
-With this option, the amount of your annual income will fluctuate, depending on investment performance and the annual value of the trust.
+One of your options for income is to receive a fixed percentage of the trust assets.
+With this option, called a charitable remainder unitrust (CRUT), the amount of your annual income will fluctuate, depending on investment performance and the trust's annual value.